 NYCHA Resident Training Academy

 Are you a NYCHA resident?
-Are you looking for a better paying job?
+Are you looking for a better-paying job?
 Are you looking for a job in the construction industry?

 If you answered yes to the questions above, then NYCHA's Resident Employment Services (RES) may be just what you're looking for!
-RES can provide or refer you to resources you need to prepare for and pursue employment.
+RES can provide or refer you to the resources you need to prepare for and pursue employment.
 (Revised: September 02, 2011)

-Learn more about the NYCHA Resident Training Academy
+Learn more about the NYCHA Resident Training Academy.